← All posts

 What datly does

 datly is a lean meeting-poll app, live at datly.eu.
-You create a poll in under a minute, share the link, and everyone fills in their availability — no login, no app install.
+You create a poll in under a minute, share the link, and everyone fills in their availability without a login or an app install.
 You see at a glance which times work for everyone, pick the final slot, and all participants get an email with a calendar file.

 Two modes: